 This Annual Report covers the operations of the Provident Fund and the activities of the Management Board for the period beginning 1 January to 31 December 2022.

-The present Annual Report is submitted to the twenty-fifth Council for its consideration and onward transmission to the fourteenth Assembly.
+The present Annual Report is being provided, through the twenty-fifth Council, to the fourteenth Assembly.

 I. Background